2022 SUMMER INTENSIVE

-We offer this program as a safe environment to develop the skills of the emerging dramatic artist.
+We offer this program as a safe environment to develop the skills of the emerging dramatic artists.
 Class sizes are limited to give each singer quality instruction with our coaches and masterclass technicians.
 While New York Dramatic Voices was created to provide opportunities for singers with dramatic voices, we welcome all fachs.